 Thanksgiving for Americans in Uzés this year is truly a story of sharing.
-One traditional Thanksgiving meal fed over two dozen Americans, in thirteen different households, plus leftovers to share with the local Montessori school.
+One traditional Thanksgiving meal fed over two dozen Americans in thirteen different households, plus leftovers to share with the local Montessori school.

 The idea was the brainchild of one of our favorite friends and gourmet caterers in Uzès, Susan Seagram.
 She offered to create a homestyle American Thanksgiving dinner to share with her ex-pat friends.
 A Canadian by birth, Susan knows Thanksgiving.
-She reminded me that Canada celebrates the holiday with similar traditions.
-Just not on the same date.
+She reminded me that Canada celebrates the holiday with similar traditions, not on the same date.

 Thanksgiving for Americans in Uzès